benpolinsky/el_photography/README.md

 - test in production env

 ### Qs for el
+- Do you want a cart page in addition to the pop up cart
 - How are you breaking down your navigation?

 # As a Gem.../ Refactoring